eligaconstance/staging/docs/using_console/console-import-nodes.md

 - However, if you do choose to export identities along with nodes, the associations between identities and nodes will persist along with the transfer.
 That is, you will not have to perform the extra step of clicking on nodes and associating an admin identity with them.
 - It is necessary that all of the members of a channel have the MSPs of all of the other members of a channel to allow for the validation of signatures.
 However, note that by selecting the MSPs button, **all** MSPs in your console would be exported, not just the MSPs relevant to a particular channel.

 **If you import a bulk data transfer of nodes and do not also import identities, you will have to perform the separate step of associating identities with the nodes**.
 There are a few ways to procure an identity that can operate a node.
-For more information about, see [gathering certificates or credentials](#gathering-certificates-or-credentials).
+For more information about, see [Gathering certificates or credentials](#gathering-certificates-or-credentials).
 Regardless of the process used to acquire the identity, after the bulk import has been completed you will need to click on each imported node.
 For peers and ordering nodes, a box on the left of the screen will say **Identity not associated with** (peer or ordering node), depending on the node in question.
 After clicking on this box, you will be able to associate the relevant identity by selecting it from your Wallet.
 Note that this process is distinctly different than the process for importing individual nodes, where you will be asked to associate an identity as part of the import process.

 You will also need to associate an admin identity for the CA. This process is similar to the peer and ordering node process except that after you click on the imported CA you will see a separate screen asking you to associate an identity rather than a box on the left.